 Property Rights of a Surviving Cohabitating Partner

 A surviving partner has no property rights to the deceased partner's individual property - unless a partner leaves property to the surviving spouse by will or trust.
 Now if the couple owns real estate as joint tenants with rights of survivorship, then the surviving partner will inherit the deceased partner's half.
 But as you can see, these are very specific examples.

 Some states that recognize domestic partnerships do have rights to inherit a portion of the deceased partner's property.
 However, the best way to provide for the surviving partner is by leaving a will or living trust.

 Need More Information About Property Rights?
-Get a Free Legal Consultation
+Get a Free Case Review

 Property agreements are very important and useful tools for protecting the property rights of unmarried, cohabitating partners.
 The agreement should be designed according to the couple's specific situation.
-If your certain circumstances are complicated or you have questions about how your property rights can be affected by your relationship, consult a family law attorney in your area today for a free initial legal consultation.
+If your certain circumstances are complicated or you have questions about how your property rights can be affected by your relationship, consult a family law attorney in your area today for a free initial case review.